 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
 If you still have issues after this, please contact us.

-The Inaugural SSG Aaron Butler Memorial Purple Heart Run will be held at the Eagle Bike Park (11800 Horseshoe Bend Way, Eagle, ID 83616) on Saturday August 17th, 2019.
-The 10K trail race will begin at 0800, and the 5K trail race will start at 0900.
-The event is about community and sacrifice - feel free to wear traditional running attire and go for a PR, load yourself down with a ruck sack, or rock your military/LEO uniform, boots and body armor for an added degree of awesomeness.
+The Inaugural SSG Aaron Butler Memorial Purple Heart Run will be held at the Eagle Idaho Bike Park (11800 Horseshoe Bend Way, Eagle, ID 83616) on Saturday August 17th, 2019.
+5K and 10K races will start at 0900.
+The event is about community and sacrifice - feel free to wear traditional running attire, or load yourself down with a ruck sack, military/LEO uniform, or boots and body armor for an added degree of awesomeness.
 Wondering if the "suck factor" may be too high?
 Ask yourself...
 What would Aaron do?
 Embrace the suck!
+With beer, music, food, guest speakers and lots to do for kids, it's a lot more than a run.
+It's an emotional and educational experience.

 Aaron was born in Monticello, UT.
 He was the seventh of eight children born to Randy and Laura Butler.
 He has one sister – Shannon – whom he adores, and six brothers – Shane, Quinn, Nathan, Andy, Chad and Adam – who have been his companions through life.